aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/txt-to-xlam/_index.md

 ---
 title: Java TXT to XLAM - TXT to XLAM Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-TXT to XLAM in Java.
-Java Convert TXT to XLAM saveformat.
-Java TXT to XLAM format.
-Save TXT to XLAM Java.
+Convert TXT to XLAM quickly and easily with Aspose.Cells.
+Java TXT to XLAM.
+Java Save TXT to XLAM.
+Save TXT as XLAM using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., TXT to XLAM in Java., Java TXT to XLAM saveformat., TXT to XLAM Java., Java Convert TXT to XLAM]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert TXT to XLAM in Java., Save TXT to XLAM using Java., Java TXT to XLAM saveformat., TXT to XLAM Converter., Java Save TXT as XLAM]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}